-Time Activity Carmen Pettapiece Application Peter Morgane Application Related Section(s) Instructions Be familiar with Section VI June 5 Deadline for completion of required UNE COM research training modules Deadline for completing mentor-identified specific training Note that deadlines for completing all additional required training should be specified by the mentor in the application.
-X X Section V and VI June 5 MSUCOM Research Training X Section V.4.a. and VI July 1 • Submit Progress Report (form to be provided) X Section V and VI Fall (Date TBD) Attend Keynote Address at the UNE COM Research Forum Optional but encouraged X Section V and VI Fall (Date TBD) Presentation during UNE COM Research Forum X X Section V and VI Winter /Spring Optional presentations for MOA Poster Session (February) and/or NEOMEN Research & Scholarship Forum (May) X (Optional but encouraged) X (Optional ONLY if already presented at UNE COM Research Forum) See Section V.5.
-Section V and VI
+Time Activity Carmen Pettapiece Application Peter Morgane Application Related Section(s) Instructions acceptance within 24 hours May 1 st , 2020 - May 31 st , 2021 (See note below) Conduct research as proposed X X Section II-B and V Be familiar with Section VI- May 10 th (Students, start the training as early as possible.
+If working in a UNE lab, must complete the lab safety training prior to starting project.)
+May 12 th (mentor) Deadline for completion of required UNE COM research training modules Deadline for completing mentor-identified specific training Deadline for mentor to report completion of all trainings ✓ Note that deadlines for completing all 'additional' required training should be specified by the mentor on the application.
+X X Section V- Requirements and VI- Funding May 10 th MSUCOM Research Training X Section V.4a Requirement and VI- Funding June 15 th Check-in if there are issues with the project X Section V.5a Requirements July 1 st • Submit Progress Report (form to be provided) X Section V- Requirements and VI- Funding Fall Attend Keynote Address at the UNE COM Research Forum Highly encouraged X Section V- Requirements and VI- Funding Fall Poster presentation during UNE COM Research Forum X X Section V- Requirements and VI- Funding Winter /Spring Optional poster presentations for MOA Poster Session (February) and/or NEOMEN Research & Scholarship Forum (May) X (Optional ONLY if already presented at UNE COM Research Forum) See Section V.3 X (Optional ONLY if already presented at UNE COM Research Forum) See Section V.3 Section V- Requirements and VI- Funding May 31st, 2021 (end of NEXT academic year) Final research report If unable to present in either the fall or spring research forums at or outside UNE, a final research report is required Section V.5b Requirements